The effect of demagnetization on the susceptibility of single-domain particles and assemblies

-If the model implied by Eq. \eqref{eq:LinearChi} (and Eq. \eqref{eq:chi-ns-eff}) is valid for nanocomposites, then it precludes Eq. \eqref{eq:BahlDemag}, which corrects for both particle and sample shapes.
-Normile et al. \cite{normile2016a} have used the demagnetization factor from Eq. \eqref{eq:BahlDemag} to derive the intrinsic susceptibility of 8 nm maghemite particles in dense assemblies.
-However, they got large discrepancies in intrinsic susceptibilities (5 vs. 15) for similar particles in thin and thick disk samples and similar volume fraction (50 vs 59 vol\%), suggesting that Eq. \eqref{eq:BahlDemag} may not be suitable for nanocomposites.
+If the model implied by Eqs. \eqref{eq:LinearChi} and \eqref{eq:chi-ns-eff} is valid for nanocomposites, then it precludes Eq. \eqref{eq:BahlDemag}, which corrects for both particle and sample shapes.
+Normile et al. \cite{normile2016a} have used the demagnetization factor from Eq. \eqref{eq:BahlDemag} to derive the intrinsic susceptibility of 9 nm maghemite particles in dense assemblies.
+However, they got large discrepancies in intrinsic susceptibilities (5 vs. 15) for similar particles in thin and thick disk samples with similar volume fractions of particles (50 vs 59 vol\%), suggesting that Eq. \eqref{eq:BahlDemag} may not be suitable for nanocomposites.

-In order to test if Eq. \ref{eq:LinearChi} is applicable to systems of isolated single-domain particles we prepared and investigated a series of nanocomposites containing varying fraction of spherical $\gamma$-Fe$_2$O$_3$ (maghemite) particles of 11$\pm$3 nm diameter fixed in a poly-vinyl alcohol polymer matrix.
-The nanocomposite samples were cast as discs with a thickness of 100-400 $\mu$m and diameter of 6 mm.
-Small-angle neutron scattering confirmed near-spherical particle shape and particle size distributions obtained from TEM, as well as absence of aggregation in the polymer matrix.
-Detailed description and characterisation of the synthesised nanocomposites is presented elsewhere \cite{Zambach2025-MaterialPaper}.
+In order to test whether Eqs. \eqref{eq:LinearChi} and \eqref{eq:chi-ns-eff} are applicable to systems of single-domain particles we investigated a series of nanocomposites containing a varying volume fraction of spherical 11$\pm$3 nm $\gamma$-Fe$_2$O$_3$ (maghemite) particles fixed in a poly-vinyl alcohol polymer matrix\cite{Zambach2025-MaterialPaper}.
+The nanocomposite samples were cast as disks with a thickness of 100-400 $\mu$m and a diameter of 6 mm \cite{Zambach2025-MaterialPaper}.
+Small-angle neutron scattering confirmed near-spherical particle shape and particle size distributions obtained from TEM, as well as the absence of particle aggregation in the polymer matrix\cite{Zambach2025-MaterialPaper}.

-We measured the nanocomposites by VSM with sample disc planes parallel to the applied field.
-All nanocomposite samples showed Langevin behaviour typical for superparamagnetic nanoparticles fitting with distributions similar to the TEM results.
-No detectable hysteresis was found with coercive fields below 4$\pm$8 A/m at 298 K. Particle saturation magnetisation of $M_{\textrm{s}} = 303$ kA/m was found from liquid samples for which iron content had been quantified by inductively coupled plasma mass spectrometry \cite{costo2019a}.
-Magnetic particle content in the composites was calculated by use of the particle saturation magnetisation, matrix density of 1 g/cm$^3$, and maghemite density of 4.88 g/cm$^3$.
+The nanocomposites were measured by VSM with sample disk planes parallel to the applied field at 25 \textdegree C \cite{Zambach2025-MaterialPaper}.
+All nanocomposite samples showed the typical Langevin behavior for superparamagnetic nanoparticles that fits size distributions similar to the TEM results \cite{Zambach2025-MaterialPaper}.
+No detectable hysteresis was found with coercive fields below 4$\pm$8 A/m.
+Particle saturation magnetization of $M_{\textrm{s}} = 303$ kA/m was found from liquid samples for which the iron content had been quantified \cite{Zambach2025-MaterialPaper}.
+The magnetic particle volume content in the composites was calculated as the sample saturation magnetization divided by the particle saturation magnetization.